By Barbara Frank

 His teenage siblings became crackerjack baby-sitters, in much demand in our neighborhood, and I think he was part of the reason.
 They were used to baby-sitting their brother, who had to be watched every minute, because he would break out of the house and run away if you weren’t keeping an eye on him.
 After watching him, the neighbor kids were a breeze.

 Josh’s big brother taught him to play Sega (a video arcade game), which has given him great pleasure.
 Josh and his dad also play golf on the computer together.
 My husband works at home, so they get to spend a lot of time together.
-In fact, all of my children have benefitted from having their dad at home, and Josh gets the credit for that.
+In fact, all of my children have benefited from having their dad at home, and Josh gets the credit for that.
 By the time Josh was almost 2, I was having a hard time keeping up with the kids and the house and the homeschooling.
 Josh was still on an apnea monitor, and the alarms during the night (mostly false alarms) left us exhausted.
 My husband started his own business so he could be at home and help me out.
-That decision has benefitted our family in countless ways since then, and it was all because of Josh.
+That decision has benefited our family in countless ways since then, and it was all because of Josh.

 So I guess in a way we are the Down Syndrome Family.
 Josh’s disabilities impact us daily.
 We keep locks at the tops of all exterior doors so he doesn’t break out.
 We have to keep one eye on him at all times, so that he doesn’t pick up a phone and dial China, or microwave his brother’s watch (don’t worry, we caught him in time).
 Everything we want to do requires that somebody stays home with Josh, or brings him with and keeps an eye on him.
 When he was small, he was so hard to share a room with that my husband had to add a bedroom to our house, specially equipped with grounded outlets and a built-in bed with a gate, to keep him from roaming the house or falling down the stairs when everyone else is asleep at night.